 I could see that to her, being zingara, was something to be hidden, locked away in a family chest, only shared with one member of a future generation.
 I rode that knowledge for many years, feeling it in my blood and locating it in my bones.
 I hope to learn just what that meant to her--beyond the things I've read--by locating and contacting (maybe not-so-distant) relatives and piecing together the family story through photos and oral history, library archives and church records.

 Whatever the story turns out to be, her fear was palpable.
 I consider it my responsibility to connect the dots, so to speak, for future generations.
-So much history was lost in the 20th-century due to war, immigration ("we're in American now, we speak English" my father was told), and simple lack of interest or time.
+So much history was lost in the 20th-century due to war, immigration ("we're in American now, we speak English," my father was told), and simple lack of interest or time.
 I don't know how successful I'll be, but I'm compelled to follow this path.
-Through camera and audio, the written word and a little bit of luck I may have a hell of a story to tell.
+Through camera and audio, the written word and a little bit of luck I may uncover the reasons they left and why it was kept hidden for 70 years.

 Sitting on the front porch this morning, surrounded by rain and warmed with my first cup of coffee, a friend of my daughter walked through our gate obviously upset.
 I asked her, "is everything ok?"
 She sat down in the chair opposite me and proceeded to tell me about her recent experiences with the (almost) men in her life.
 I say "almost" because although they may be men legally, they are, for all intents and purposes, still boys.
 Or they are very young men who haven't yet moved fully into their male adulthood.
 Like her, they are in that threshold place, where their bodies are fully developed but their minds and emotional intelligence are still developing.
 You know, the early twenties.
 As I talked to her about the challenges of being in a small town, the mating dance, and political history (yes, I'm that kind of mom) she visibly brightened and the conversation ended with her on the couch with one of our cats curled up on her belly.
 She's falling into sleep that will undoubtedly take her to places where she will do battle with the demons of heartbreak.
 We've all fought this battle in the dreamworld and lived to tell the tale, but I don't think that makes it any easier in the daily scheme of things.